zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 | Minimum                  |  RS      |  7A           |   ```MIN, R1 [A,R2]```                |   LE         |

-The values in register R1 and in the word at the effective address are compared and the minimum stored in register R1.
-The CCR is set by comparing the original register R1 value with the final one.
+The values in register `R1` and in the word at the effective address are compared and the minimum stored in register `R1`.
+The `CCR` is set by comparing the original register `R1` value with the final one.
 A _word-addressing exception_ may occur.

 ### 110. MAX